Note: This post was originally published during the fall of 2019. I’ve since updated it so it can be a go-to resource for you.

 - Flea Markets, Antique Stores, & Thrift Stores: I think the best homes have a mix of old and new, so I’m all about incorporating old treasures into each space.
 While shopping vintage furniture may not save you tons of money, you can find high-quality pieces that they just don’t make these days.

-- Try Craigslist of Facebook Marketplace: This post has all of my best tips for shopping on Craigslist.
+- Try Craigslist or Facebook Marketplace: This post has all of my best tips for shopping on Craigslist and I’ve had a lot of success selling on Facebook Marketplace, but haven’t bought anything just yet.

 Take Your Time

 The best way to save money when it comes to decorating your home is to go slow.
-We’ve been in our home for two months now and I still have two completely empty rooms!
-The biggest mistake I see people make is moving and buying tons of stuff immediately just to fill up every space.
+The biggest mistake I see people make is moving and buying tons of stuff immediately, just to fill up every space.
 Creating a home is a process and you really should live somewhere for a while before you invest in tons of furniture and decor.

 Don’t look at each room and think, “I need to save up $2,000 and then I’ll decorate this space all at once!”
 Instead, find items that you truly love and bring them in slowly.
 That way you’re not spending tons of cash upfront and you’re building a home that is intentional.
 Of course, I want every room in my house to look amazing right now but that’s just not realistic.
 I would rather go slow and have fun with it.

 If you take anything away from this post I hope it’s the idea that your home matters and there is no magical number or specific cost to decorate and furnish a space.
-Home is where we spend so much of our lives, so surround yourself with items you love (whether they are expensive or not-so-expensive.)
+Home is where we spend so much of our lives, especially these days, so surround yourself with items you love, whether they are expensive or not-so-expensive.

 More Home Decorating Posts